 Notice that the windows on the left side of the tower are lower.
 This wing of the house is for servants and is three stories tall.
 It contained their bedrooms, kitchens, a refrigerator room, butler's pantry, etc.

 This is the largest room of the house, and usually the one that one sees first.
 Its dimensions are just under 100 ft long, about about 20 ft wide.
-I believe that the finished ceiling is 14 ft tall.
+The finished ceiling is 14 ft tall.
 The paneled, wooden doors are 8 ft tall, to give you a frame of reference.
 The three windows at the end face East, since the house is oriented with its front facade facing South-West.